thomasclarke1969/documentation/android/integration/sending.md

 ```

 ## Recipient Status
-Layer allows you the current status of a message for every participant in a conversation.
+Layer provides access to the current status of a message for every participant in a conversation.
 The states are the following:

 * `Message.RecipientStatus.PENDING` - The message is waiting to be synced with the Layer service.
 * `Message.RecipientStatus.SENT` - The message has successfully reached the Layer service and is waiting to be synchronized with recipient devices.